llewellynksj/CheckpointSite/README.md

 ### **Existing Features**

 **All** pages include the following features:
-- Navigation bar:
+- Navigation bar: The navogation bar is kept minimal to ensure ease of use.
+The logo appears centrally, and the navigation links are clearly labelled on the left of the page.
+On mobile devices the navigation menu transforms into a hamburger menu so as not to crowd the screen.

-- Footer: The footer contains the icons for social media and these are linked to the Ex-Military Careers sites.
+- Footer: The footer contains the icons for social media and these are linked to the [Ex-Military Careers](https://www.ex-militarycareers.com/) sites.
 As this site has been produced in association with Ex-Military Careers links to their webpages and social media sites are used throughout.
-- Footer:

 - Get help button: